Saiō: Selection process

 When an Emperor died or abdicated the throne, when the saiō's relative died, or when certain political power required, she would be recalled to the capital and a new saiō selected from one of the new Emperor's unmarried female relatives using divination by either burnt tortoise shell or deer bones.
-The new saiō would then undergo a period of purification before setting out with her retinue of up to 500 people for Saikū, never to return to the capital until recalled by the next Emperor.
+The new saiō would then undergo a period of purification, known as gunkō, before setting out with her retinue of up to 500 people for Saikū, never to return to the capital until recalled by the next Emperor.

 Upon the selection of the new saiō, the current saiō and her retinue would return to the capital to resume their lives as part of the Imperial Court.
 Often, a saiō was quite young when she left the capital for Saikū, and would only be in her mid-teens or early twenties when she returned to the capital.
 It was considered a great honor to marry a former saiō and her time at Saikū improved her own position at court and those of the people who served with her.